History of slavery in Virginia: First Africans

 In late August 1619, twenty or more Africans were brought to Point Comfort on the James River in Virginia.
 They were sold first in exchange for food and then sold in Jamestown as indentured servants.
 The Africans came from the Kingdom of Ndongo, in what is now Angola.
 Angela, an enslaved woman from Ndonggo, was one of the first enslaved Africans to be officially recorded in the colony of Virginia in 1619.

 By 1620, there were 32 Africans and four Native Americans in the "Others not Christians in the Service of the English" category of the muster who arrived in Virginia, but that number was reduced by 1624, perhaps due to the Second Anglo-Powhatan War (1622–1632) or illness.
 William Tucker, born in 1624, was the first person of African descent born in the Thirteen Colonies.

 There were 906 Europeans and 21 Africans in the 1624 muster.
 By 1625, the Africans lived on plantations; many of them were baptized as Christians and took Christian names.
 In 1628, a slave ship carried 100 people from Angola to be sold into slavery in Virginia, and consequently the number of Africans in the colony rose greatly.

 The Atlantic slave trade had been in existence among Europeans before Africans landed in Virginia and according to custom, slavery was legal.
 Unlike white indentured servants, blacks could not negotiate a labor contract, nor could African Americans effectively defend their rights without paperwork.
 By the mid-1600s, seven legal suits had been filed by African Americans asserting their claim to a limited period of service.
 In six of the cases, their enslavers claimed that they were bound for life.
 Since 1990, after over 30 years of scholarly debate, the dominant consensus is that "the vast majority" of Africans were treated like slaves by their slaveholders.
 It was very rare for blacks to have a legal indenture, but there were some people who attained freedom in a number of different ways.

 Mary and Anthony Johnson were among the few African Americans who were able to gain their freedom, herd livestock, and establish a prosperous farm.
-In 1640, one black servant, John Punch, ran away and was sentenced by the Virginia courts to slavery for the rest of his life.
+In 1640, a black indentured servant, John Punch, ran away and was sentenced by the Virginia courts to slavery for the rest of his life.
 Two white indentured servants who ran away with Punch had four more years added on to their servitude.